Energiasalv successfully fulfills the three goals of the energy trilemma

 – reducing grid tariffs for other consumers;

-– enhancing the security of supply for mineral
+– enhancing the security of the supply of mineral

 resources in Harjumaa.